infobyte/gorrabot/README.md

   information
 * `sacate-la-gorra`: A wildcard label that totally disables gorrabot on that merge request. **THIS ISN'T RECOMMENDED, SO THINK TWICE WHEN USING THIS**

+# Design goals

+## Avoid state

+To simplify deployment and avoid having to do data migrations, it makes sense to not use a database in this project.
+Most things can be achieved this way.

+For example, lets take the [Branch nomenclature check](#branch-nomenclature-check) feature.
+I don't want gorrabot to make a comment each time the merge request is modified, so I need a way to avoid duplicating this kind of comment.

+The traditional way to solve this would be to store in a database the merge requests where this comment has already been made.
+I instead check for the comments of the MR. If there exists a comment similar to what gorrabot wants to comment, return without commenting.
+When done this way, I don't need to store anything in a database, just use the Gitlab information.

+This has some small drawbacks also.
+For example, if I wan't to change the text of the comment to something new and a merge request has already a comment with the old version text, there will be two similar comments with different text.

+I think this behavior is acceptable for what we're doing, and doing big architecture changes just to fix this kind of things doesn't bring much benefits.
+Sacrificing simplicity is bad.

+## Don't replace a CI

+The goal of this project is to help us with some things related to our development process, not to our code base itself.
+For this things, having a continuous ***REMOVED*** seems to be a better choice.